pokle/coding-exercise-traffic-counter/README.md

 # Traffic counter

+- Line by line streaming
+    - Tested on a large file, and never takes more than 12mb ram while running
+- Not so happy about the way I had to print text while grouping - but it's pragmatic I suppose.

 ## Running it
 Ensure you have python 3 installed (brew install python3)

-Verify everything's in order by running the tests:
+Verify everything's in order by running the tests: `make test`

-`make test`

 Then you're good to go: